bevacqua/campaign/README.md

         "locals": [{
             "email": "someone@somewhere.com",
             "model": {
-                unsubscribe_html: "<a href='http://sth.ng/unsubscribe/hash_someone'>unsubscribe</a>"
+                "unsubscribe_html": "<a href='http://sth.ng/unsubscribe/hash_someone'>unsubscribe</a>"
             }
         }, {
             "email": "someone@else.com",
             "model": {
-                unsubscribe_html: "<a href='http://sth.ng/unsubscribe/hash_someone_else'>unsubscribe</a>"
+                "unsubscribe_html": "<a href='http://sth.ng/unsubscribe/hash_someone_else'>unsubscribe</a>"
             }
         }]
     }
 }
 ```

-That'd be a perfect use for merge variables, which were described above in the [send options][send].
+That'd be a perfect use for merge variables, which were described above in the [send options](#send-options).
 Remember, those are just supported by Mandrill, though.
 They [deal with those][4] after you make a request to their API.

 Here is a screenshot of an email sent using this library by the [Pony Foo blog][3], in production.